 Lodging is likely to be your biggest challenge and is the trip component you should research and lock down first.
 You can use your favorite search engines to get started, comparing your options to the venues you hope to attend.
 The venues are set years in advance, so you can start searching fairly early on.
 Brace yourself, as there is quite a bit of speculative pricing that can go on, and availability can be hard to come by; in fact, one 2020 Olympic hopeful I know booked their entire family into double rooms at a Tokyo “love hotel,” yikes.

-The sanctioned ticket sellers also offer Olympics travel packages that include a certain number of nights’ lodging with a certain number of event tickets—but those tend to be somewhat pricey compared to DIY lodging options.
-That said, purchasing from the official outlets does tend to ensure some level of quality as well as a centralized location, so it is always worth a look.
+The official Olympics ticketing site also offers all-inclusive travel packages that include a certain number of nights’ lodging with a certain number of event tickets—but those tend to be somewhat pricey compared to DIY lodging options.
+That said, purchasing from the official outlet does tend to ensure some level of quality as well as a centralized location, so it is always worth a look.

 Finding Olympic Flights

 Many Olympic host cities have more than one airport, and it is worth your while to research airfares to all of them.
-For the Tokyo Olympics in 2020, for example, you can choose between Narita and Haneda.
-Narita is the much larger airport and has many more flights, but is far away from the city center, while Haneda is smaller and has fewer flights, but is less than 10 miles from the Olympic Village and numerous event venues.
+For the Paris Olympics in 2024, for example, you can choose between Charles de Gaulle, Paris-Orly, and Beauvais–Tillé Airport.

 Weather, Transport, and Getting to Venues

 Transport to venues varies tremendously depending on the host city and the location of a given venue.
 As you get farther from the main venues, transport connections can become more tricky.
-Public transportation in Tokyo is superb, and should be running at full strength; the same was the case for London.
+Strong public transportation in past Olympic cities such as Tokyo and London has been essential.
 Rio was a different story, but taxis were so affordable that they were actually a preferable option in many cases (just be careful to use sanctioned taxi services).

 It almost goes without saying that you should give yourself some extra time whenever you are headed to a competition; if you miss a bus, end up on a long security line, need some time to find the correct entrance, or can’t quite figure out where you are supposed to go, you could miss the most dramatic moments of the competition.